openframeworks/ofSite/content/setup/raspberrypi/Raspberry-Pi-Cross-compiling-guide.md

 To use a cross-compiler you will need to setup a few things:

 <h3>Toolchain</h3>
 This is basically a custom version of GCC that understands your target platform.
 In order to cross-compile openFrameworks the compiler must support GCC 4.9.
 Previous versions of GCC do not support the level of C++11 features that openFrameworks requires.
-Unfortunately that means the [previous cross-compiling tools](https://github.com/raspberrypi/tools) are out-of-date, requiring you to build GCC yourself.
+At the time of openFrameworks 0.9.0 release, the [offical Raspberry Pi tools](https://github.com/raspberrypi/tools) were out-of-date, requiring you to build GCC yourself.
+The tools were updated with GCC 4.9.3 on February 14, 2016 but have yet to be verified.

 <h3>Target Root File System</h3>
 This is a copy of the RPI's file system that the compiler will use to build openFrameworks and applications.
 It is a copy because you will need to manipulate certain files that if changed directly would cause the RPI to stop working.